audreylim/go-snap/README.md

 ### Building the Compiler

-To run GoSnap on the Pi, ensure that you have enabled cross-compilation for Go.
+To run Snap on the Pi, ensure that you have enabled cross-compilation for Go.

 With Mac OS/Homebrew, install Go with this command